 Explore Neighboring Ham Village

-Ham is also a sleepy little hamlet as well as a historic riverside house.
+Ham is also a sleepy little hamlet as well as a historic riverside house that you can visit.
 We biked through there on numerous occasions after a bike ride through Richmond Park.

 In Autumn, the path beside Ham House is surrounded by brilliant yellow-leafed trees.
 There is a pretty Village Green and a common with a duck pond.